ThirtySomething/Billiard/Readme.md

 ```
 Ball on level 0 = abs(ball upper left - ball upper right)

               3 =             5       -         8
 ```

 This *group* of *two balls above one* is available at least 10 times.
-For each group the rule has to be valid.
+For each group the rule must be valid.
 An extended example looks like this one

 | Level |       |       |       |       |       |
 | :---: | :---: | :---: | :---: | :---: | :---: |